ashbyca/ashbyca.github.io/_posts/2017-09-07-encrypting-files-cli.markdown

 * "j" removes folder hierarchy
 * "r" executes recursively

-This will be entered shown below:
+This will be entered in the terminal shown below:
 * zip -ejr [name] [path to folder]

+An exmaples would be # zip -ejr archive.zip ~/Documents

+With the above example, you are asking the application zip to create a new file named "archive,zip" of all data contained in your "Documents" folder, and finally remove all subfolders, and encrypt with a password.